 About this project

-Stretching from Queen Avenue Bridge to Blackfriars Bridge, this project replaced crumbling structures meant to contain erosion along the shore, with a stronger and more naturalized riverbank.
+Stretching from The Queen's Bridge to Blackfriars Bridge, this project replaced crumbling structures meant to contain erosion along the shore with a stronger and more naturalized riverbank.

 The result?
 A healthier shoreline, better park amenities, and a safer, more enjoyable space for everyone.